mattroccolucciola/bpm-detection-algorithm/README.md

 # Audio-Analysis-Beat-and-Genre-Detection

-This project takes SoundCloud songs (via URL) and returns a BPM using soundwave analysis
+This project takes SoundCloud songs (via URL) and returns a BPM using soundwave analysis Due to recent changes in SoundCloud authorization policies, pulling mp3 files requires a code refactor (read: more API reverse-engineering).
+Unfortunately, the BPM detection algo cannot work without mp3s, so I've included a sample file for you to test.

 DESCRIPTION
 - user will be able to enter the url of a song of their choice (into an input box)